 Measure and Cut the Wood

-- Measure the wood for the sides, roof and bottom.
+- Measure the wood for the sides, roof, and bottom.
 (These dimensions are nominal).
 For this birdhouse, the interior size is 6″x 6″x 6″ with a roof.

-- Cut wood according to size with compound miter saw.
-We cut the side walls 6″x 6″, the front and back walls were cut 8″w x 12″h with a 45 degree angle 6″ up the sides.
+- Cut wood according to size with a compound miter saw.
+We cut the side walls 6″x 6″, the front and back walls were cut 8″w x 12″h with a 45-degree angle 6″ up the sides.
 The roof pieces were cut 11″x 6″ and 11″ x 7″.
 One side needs to be slightly larger than the other so they can be nailed together.
-And keep in mind that the the roof needs to overhang the front by 2″.
+And keep in mind that the roof needs to overhang the front by 2″.
 The floor was cut 6″x 6″.
 We then drilled a 1″ hole about 6″ from the bottom using a 1″ wood spade bit.